About Sugar Valley Golf Club

 Nestled back in the countryside, Sugar Valley Golf Club offers members and guests a beautifully maintained challenging course that is 6,467 tree lined yards from the back tees and a casual, friendly atmosphere.

-In 2017, Sugar Valley Golf Club will have a new Clubhouse that will feature a Pro Shop with State of the Art Golf Simulators, indoor and outdoor dining, and a 200 guest banquet hall.
-The inn has a formal dining room, spacious pub & bar, a quaint sunroom and a wraparound porch.
-Both the pub & bar and the dining room are equipped with high definition televisions.
+In 2018, Sugar Valley Golf Club will have a new Clubhouse that will feature a Pro Shop with State of the Art Golf Simulators, indoor and outdoor dining, and a 200 guest banquet hall.